Canyon High School (Canyon, Texas)

-Canyon High School is a public high school located in the city limits of Canyon, Texas (USA) and classified as a 4A school from 2018 by the UIL.
+Canyon High School is a public high school located in the city limits of Canyon, Texas, United States and classified as a 4A school from 2018 by the University Interscholastic League (UIL).
 It is part of the Canyon Independent School District located in north central Randall County.
 In 2015, the school was rated "Met Standard" by the Texas Education Agency.